onflow/scaffold-flow/README.md

 <button name="button" style="padding:15px;border:none;background-color:#00ef8b;font-weight:bold" onclick="http://localhost:3000">Open Application</button>

+---

 ### Testnet Deployment
 If you want to go further and deploy the dApp to our testnet you can proceed with the next steps.

 **1. Create a Testnet Account**

-Run the account create command and set the name to `alice` as well as choose the testnet network.
+Run the account create command and choose any name but pick the testnet network.

-_💡 We advise you to use the `alice` as the account name, so you can skip configuration steps as we preconfigured deployments with account named alice for you._
 ```bash
 flow accounts create
 ```
-This is what you should see (the address will be different):
+This is what you should see (the address and name will be different):
 ```
 ✔ Enter an account name: alice